Arnold Ziff

 Israel Arnold Ziff OBE (31 January 1927 – 14 July 2004) was a British businessman and philanthropist, who particularly donated to good causes within Leeds, West Yorkshire.
-He was made a Freeman of the City of London in 1979 and received an OBE in 1981.
+He was made a Freeman of the City of London in 1979 and received an OBE in the 1981 Birthday Honours.
 From 1991 to 1992 he was High Sheriff of West Yorkshire.

 Life

 Ziff's family was of Russian origin.
 He was born 31 January 1927 in Leeds and attended both Roundhay School and Leeds University, where he studied economics, but did not complete the degree, being called up for national service.
 He inherited his father's shoe company Stylo, and formed property company Town Centre Securities in 1959.
 A notable development was the Merrion Centre, Leeds.